XoopsLanguages/wgtimelines-tutorial/en/README.md

 You can defined various timelines and decide between different styles (html, bootstrap timelines, slider,...) for displaying them.

-Allmost all templates on user side are fully responsive.
+Almost all templates on user side are fully responsive.

 **This module works only in combination with a bootstrap theme or you have to include bootstrap files manually to your theme.**